2.10 Outcomes/Sanctions/Restorative Actions

 Failure to complete the required Community Service may result in additional charges or fines.

 Counseling Assessment.
-Assessments will be administered by the University’s Counseling center, unless otherwise approved by a University counselor to conduct assessment outside the university.
+Assessments will be administered by the University Counseling Center, unless otherwise approved by a University counselor to conduct assessment outside the university.
 Counseling assessments can result from consistent violations of alcohol/drug policies, continued violations of similar Community Standards, and/or continued and repeated behavior deemed inappropriate for the University’s community.
-Assessments must be completed by the assigned date by the Hearing Officer and/or Decision Maker.
+Assessments must be completed by the assigned date by the Hearing Officer.

 Degree and/or Transcript Withholding.
 The University may withhold awarding of a degree otherwise earned or an official University transcript until the completion of the process set forth in the Community Standards, including without limitation, the completion of all sanctions imposed.